 I’ve long thought about the connections between the theme park model and contemporary user experience design, particularly how the plan of the original Disneyland park can be thought of as a kind of spatial user interface.
 This piece was in gestation for quite a while, evolving from invited guest lectures in various classes to a virtual conference talk in 2022 and now an article.
 I’m proud to finally see it published in the new Design Principles and Practices: An International Journal—Annual Review where I submitted it for peer review by invitation.

-Along with Gregory Turner-Rahman, I received the 2019 Design Incubation Writing Fellowship for our current collaboration, Theme Parks, Video Games, and Evolving Notions of Space: The End of Architecture (forthcoming, Intellect Books).
+Along with Gregory Turner-Rahman, I received the 2019 Design Incubation Writing Fellowship for our current collaboration, Our World As A Set, from Theme Parks and Video Games to Virtual Reality: The End of Architecture (forthcoming, Intellect Books).
 The End of Architecture charts a new, interwoven history of animation, film, theme parks, video games, and virtual reality and establishes a fresh approach for thinking about environments.
 With this monograph, we define and explore five spatial regimes which have moved us beyond traditional architecture: filmic, thematic, electronic, holistic, and finally the emic.